RaVeR76/BubbleBobbleBonkers/README.md

 So I think a wee contact form will help keep the game bug free & help me as a developer too.

 * **Implementation**
-Look I could've deleted this and pretended it was never gonna happen ha ha but I'm an honest guy so the truth is I didn't get time for it.
+Look ....
+I could have deleted this and pretended, like it was never gonna happen ha ha but I'm an honest guy so the truth is I didn't get time for it.
 It would've been in place of my Rules jumbotron but like I said before, I can add this a later date once the course is finished.
-I just wasn't sure if I would've had time and I want it to work properly and not just there for display.
+I just wasn't sure if I would've had time and I want it to work properly and not just be there for display.

 * **Test**
 Nothing to test at present